MighTy-Weaver/COVID19-NER/README.md

 I implemented two approaches to solve the problem.

-    Dataset are provided in the data folder
+    Dataset are provided in the data folder for reproduction.

 ## 1. BERT Classfication
 By fine-tuning the pretrained BERT model from `HuggingFace`, I embedded all the words and